bevyengine/bevy/release-content/migration-guides/observer_triggers.md

 - `Trigger::observer` has been renamed to `On::observer_entity`, to make it less prominent.
 This is rarely useful information for Bevy users.
 - `Trigger::target` has been renamed to `On::entity`, to make it more prominent.
 This is almost always the key piece of information that observers need to act on.

+To further improve clarity, the `Pointer<E>` field from `bevy_picking` has been renamed from `Pointer.target` to `Pointer.original_target`.
+Other bubbled events that wish to expose information about the target of an event before propagation should follow this convention.